Cellense/buffpanel-c-sharp-sdk/README.md

 ### Logging

 By default BuffPanel does not log anything.
-You can turn on logging by specifying logger instance in `Initialize` call.
+You can turn on logging by specifying logger instance in `Track` call.

 ```
 BuffPanel.BuffPanel.Track(game_token, player_token, new BuffPanel.Logging.ConsoleLogger());